justinyjt/tp/docs/UserGuide.md

 title: User Guide
 ---

 Tinner (Anagram of Intern) is a desktop app for managing internship applications, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Our value proposition is simple:

+    Tinner allows you to
+        1. Track (your internship applications)
+        2. Remind (you of the application's significant dates)
+        3. Review (your past applications to learn from mistakes)

 If you can type fast, Tinner allows you to easily sort through and retrieve relevant information faster than traditional GUI apps.

 ## Table of Contents